octopus-network/octopus-appchain-registry/README.md

   * `broken`: The state which an appchain is broken for some technical or governance reasons.
 This state is managed by `appchain anchor`.
   * `dead`: The state which the lifecycle of an appchain is end.
 * `voter`: Who can `upvote` or `downvote` an appchain when its `appchain state` is `inQueue`.
+* `upvote deposit`: The total amount of OCT token which a `voter` deposited to this contract for upvoting an appchain.
+* `downvote deposit`: The total amount of OCT token which a `voter` deposited to this contract for downvoting an appchain.
 * `voting result`: A value representing the result of appchain voting.
 It is calculated by the total upvote and downvote amount for an appchain.
-* `validator`: Who can deposit an amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to be the validator of an appchain after the appchain goes `booting` state.
+* `validator`: Who can deposit a certain amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to be the validator of an appchain after the appchain goes `booting` state.
-* `delegator`: Who can deposit an amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to delegate his/her voting rights to an validator of an appchain after the appchain goes `booting` state.
+* `delegator`: Who can deposit a certain amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to delegate his/her voting rights to an validator of an appchain after the appchain goes `booting` state.
 * `sender`: A NEAR transaction sender, that is the account which perform actions (call functions) on this contract.

 ## Implementation details